United States missile defense complex in Poland: Reformulated Obama administration project

 The reformulated project announced most prominently by Vice President Biden in October, 2009, would entail smaller, mobile SM-3 interceptors, to be placed by 2018.
 The whole of the Obama plan "envisions stationing existing SM-3 interceptors as part of the Aegis Ballistic Missile Defense on Aegis-equipped ships in the Mediterranean Sea and elsewhere by 2011, and on land in Central Europe by 2015, as part of a European Phased Adaptive Approach (EPAA).
 A more advanced system would be deployed by 2018, including to Poland as EPAA phase 3, and a more-advanced generation (EPAA phase 4), theoretically capable of shooting down intercontinental missiles, by 2020."

-Phase 4 was cancelled, however, in March 2013, triggering some speculation that it was a concession promised by Obama to President Medvedev before the 2012 United States presidential election; the allegations of Russian influence over this decision were however denied by the Pentagon.
+Phase 4 was cancelled in March 2013, triggering some speculation that it was a concession promised by Obama to President Medvedev before the 2012 United States presidential election.
+The allegations of Russian influence over this decision were denied by the Pentagon.

-The planned land base will still be located near Redzikowo.
-Aegis Ashore for Poland is scheduled to be operational by year-end 2022.
+The Aegis land base will still be located near Redzikowo.
+Aegis Ashore for Poland was scheduled to be operational by year-end 2022.
+However, in August 2022, Vice Admiral Jon A. Hill, director for the Missile Defense Agency, announced that the site is nearing completion and will be ready in 2023.
+Prior to this announcement, Hill said that US Navy sailors are already living in the facilities.
+NSF Redzikowo was to be declared operational on Friday, 15 December 2023, according to the Prime Minister of Poland, Donald Tusk.